 Now we can all get together and celebrate Birthdays with friends and families.
 We are again organising birthday parties for children and looking for ideas for birthday party games for kids.

-No need to worry, we have done the hard work for you and come up with our favourite classic party games for kids to ensure your party is a huge success.
-Whether you are planning to have your party outside or inside, we have plenty of ideas for classic party games.
-You may remember a few from your own childhood, who didn’t love musical bumps.
+No need to worry; we have done the hard work for you and come up with our favourite classic party games for kids to ensure your party is a huge success.
+Whether you plan to have your party outside or inside, we have many ideas for classic party games.
+You may remember a few from your own childhood who didn’t love musical bumps.

-Download a party playlist, blow up a few balloons and don’t forget to make the birthday cake!
-Let’s get this party started….
+Download a party playlist, blow up a few balloons, and make the birthday cake!
+Let’s get this party started.

 Our Favourite Birthday Party Games

 We have put together some of our favourite birthday party games for children.
-Kids will have fun playing these classic party games while creating cherished childhood memories.
+Kids will enjoy playing classic party games while creating cherished childhood memories.

 How to Play Musical Bumps

 Children love anything with music playing and dancing at a birthday party.
 Arrange for the children to be dancing in the centre of the room.
-When the music stops children have to sit down very quickly.
-The last child to sit down is eliminated and the game continues.
+When the music stops, the children have to sit down very quickly.
+The last child to sit down is eliminated, and the game continues.
 The last child dancing is the winner and receives a small prize.

 How to Play Musical Chairs

-Arrange a line of chairs in a side-by-side row, and alternate the direction each seat faces.
+Arrange a line of chairs in a side-by-side row and alternate the direction each seat faces.
 Begin the music and ask the children to walk around the chairs.
-Once the music is turned off each child needs to find a chair to sit on.
-After each round, a chair is taken away so when the music is turned off again one child will not have a chair and is eliminated.
+Once the music is turned off, each child needs to find a chair to sit on.
+After each round, a chair is taken away, so when the music is turned off again, one child will not have a chair and will be eliminated.
 The game continues until there are only two players and one chair.

 How to Play Pass the Parcel

 Pass the Parcel is a classic party game for children and one of the most exciting.
-Begin with wrapping up a small prize and continue to wrap the parcel with wrapping paper or old newspaper and every alternate wrap add a small treat to be discovered as the parcels are unwrapped.
+Begin by wrapping up a small prize and continue to wrap the parcel with wrapping paper or old newspaper.
+In every alternate wrap, add a small treat to be discovered as the parcels are unwrapped.
 Arrange the children to sit in a circle.
-Start playing music and the children can begin passing the parcel around the circle.
-As the music stops the children must stop passing the parcel.
+Start playing the music, and the children can begin passing the parcel around the circle.
+As the music stops, the children must stop passing the parcel.
 The child left holding the parcel unwraps one layer of gift wrap and unwraps a treat or not.
 The music is restarted and the game continues until the parcel is unwrapped and the gift is revealed.

 Sack Race

-For a sack race, you will need a large pillowcase for each player or play in teams and have a relay race.
-Which will reduce the number of sacks you need.
-To begin the race children must stand with their feet inside the sack and on ‘go’ jump to the finish line or to their teammate if in a relay.
-The first player to cross the finish line or the first team to have all members jump is the winner.
+For a sack race, you will need a large pillowcase for each player or you can play in teams and have a relay race, reducing the number of sacks you need.
+To begin the race, children must stand with their feet inside the sack and, on ‘go’ jump to the finish line or to their teammate if in a relay.
+The winner is the first player to cross the finish line or the first team to have all members over the line.

 Egg and Spoon Race

-Each player requires a spoon and a hard boiled egg.
+Each player requires a spoon and a hard-boiled egg.
 Line up each child along the start line with the egg on the spoon in their hand in front of them.
-On the word “go” the children needs to race towards the finish line with the egg balanced on the spoon.
-If the egg is dropped the player needs to pick up the egg, replace it on the spoon and continue towards the finish line.
+On the word “go,” the children need to race towards the finish line with the egg balanced on the spoon.
+If the egg is dropped, the player must pick it up, replace it on the spoon, and continue towards the finish line.
 The first one over the finish line is the winner!

-The person who is telling the time (Mr Wolf) stands at one end of the garden with their back to the players.
+The person telling the time (Mr Wolf) stands at one end of the garden with their back to the players.
 All the other players stand and wait at the other end of the garden on the start line.
-The children must then ask the wolf “What’s the time Mr Wolf?”
-The wolf says a time e.g. “It is 4 o Clock”, the children take four steps towards the wolf.
+The children must then ask the wolf, “What’s the time, Mr Wolf?”
+The wolf says a time, e.g. “It is 4 o’clock” The children take four steps towards the wolf.
 The children repeat the question and take steps nearer to the Wolf each time.
-When the Wolf shouts “It’s dinner time” the wolf tries to catch one of the children before they run back to the starting line.
-If the wolf catches someone then that child becomes the wolf and the game starts again.
+When the Wolf shouts, “It’s dinner time”, the wolf tries to catch one of the children before they run back to the starting line.
+If the wolf catches someone, that child becomes the wolf, and the game starts again.

 Puzzle Games

-Transforming a children’s party into an engaging adventure, jigsaw puzzles for children adds a delightful touch of creativity and camaraderie.
-The vibrant pieces of the puzzle become pathways to excitement as children gather around, eager to piece together a world of fun.
+Transforming a children’s party into an engaging adventure, jigsaw puzzles for children add a delightful touch of creativity and camaraderie.
+The vibrant puzzle pieces become pathways to excitement as children gather around, eager to piece together a world of fun.
 The air is filled with laughter and collaboration as tiny hands work together to unveil the hidden image.
-This interactive and educational activity not only entertains but also fosters teamwork, problem-solving, and cognitive skills.
-The joyous sense of accomplishment on each child’s face as the final piece snaps into place makes the jigsaw puzzle station a cherished highlight of the party, turning the celebration into a memorable mosaic of shared experiences.
+This interactive and educational activity entertains and fosters teamwork, problem-solving, and cognitive skills.
+The sense of accomplishment on each child’s face as the final piece snaps into place makes the jigsaw puzzle a cherished party highlight.

 Treasure Hunts

 Treasure hunts are super fun and can easily be played inside or outside in the garden.
-All you need to do is hide some sweets/treats around the house or garden for children to hunt.
-Ensure there are enough treats hidden as each player keeps what they find.
+All you need to do is hide some sweets/treats around the house or garden for the children to hunt.
+Ensure enough treats are hidden, as each player keeps what they find.

-Now you have the party game ideas all you need to organise is the party food.
+Now that you have the party game ideas, all you need to organise is the party food.
 For some fun and exciting party food ideas, we recommend BBC Good Food.

-Looking for inspiration for Birthday gift ideas and party game prizes shop now free delivery orders over £50
+Looking for inspiration for Birthday gift ideas and party game prizes Shop now for free delivery orders over £50

 We hope your party is a blast!